-Below are the speakers for the conference, click on their picture to read about them.
+Below are the speakers of the Conference of 2018.
+Click on their picture to read more about them.

-Perhaps the most renowned educational institution in the world, The University of Oxford requires little introduction.
-The university is currently ranked first in the world by Times Higher Education’s World University Rankings and by Forbes’s World University Rankings.
-Oxford has the world’s largest university press in the world, the largest academic library system in Britain and operates the oldest university museum in the world.
-The university has educated numerous notable alumni, including 28 Nobel prize laureates, 27 Prime Ministers of the UK and many governmental and state leaders around the world.
+Being the perhaps most renowned educational institution in the world, The University of Oxford requires little introduction.
+The university is currently ranked first in the Times Higher Education’s World University Rankings and has been so an incredible amount of times before.
+Oxford has the world’s largest university press, the largest academic library system in Britain and operates the world’s oldest university museum.
+The university has educated numerous notable alumni, including 52 Nobel prize laureates, 27 Prime Ministers of the UK, and many governmental and state leaders around the world.
 Furthermore, the University of Oxford is of a very international character with connections to almost every country in the world and 40% of its faculty being from overseas.
-To represent the University of Oxford this year, is Alice Parrott.
+To represent the University of Oxford once again this year is Alice Parrott.

-Sciences Po, which offers programmes taught in French and English, is France's leading university in the field of Political science and it is ranked as the world's 4th best school within this field in the QS University rankings.
+Sciences Po, which offers programmes taught in French and English, is France's leading university in the field of Political science and is ranked as the world's 4th best school within this field in the QS University rankings.
 The alumni of Sciences Po includes a lot of notable public figures, such as seven of the last eight French presidents, heads of international organisations such as WTO, IMF and the UN, and six CEO’s of France’s 40 largest companies.
-The university is renowned for its several dual degree programmes with distinguished partner institutions - many of which also were represented at the NSAC Conference 2017.
-Dual Degree Programs are often considered being the improved version of Exchange Programs, and therefore Sciences Po truly is a good choice for the ambitious Nordic student.
-For the second year in a row Cécile Marin represented Sciences Po at the conference.
+The university is renowned for its several dual degree programmes with distinguished partner institutions - many of which also will be represented at the NSAC Conference of 2018.
+This means that participants at the conference will have an unique opportunity to discover truly international study abroad possibilities by meeting both ends of various dual degree programs.
+Returning to NSAC once again to represent Sciences Po, will be Cécile Marin.

 Benjamin Harris joined UCL in February 2016 and is responsible for the university’s recruitment and marketing across Europe.
 Ben therefore often presents to European students one day and meet with one of UCL’s worldwide partner universities the next.
 Before joining UCL, Ben was employed at Imperial College Business School, where he was responsible for recruiting students to MBA and MSc programs.